STORY TIME! The WORST Liars I Ever Arrested...(Dumbest Criminals EVER 😂)

 I think about it every day, man.

-Um, and ended up actually like reigniting a passion and doing a whole YouTube channel based around what I used to do.
+And ended up actually like reigniting a passion and doing a whole YouTube channel based around what I used to do.

 So thank you for that.

-I hereby award you the attorney general award of excellence for your service.
+I hereby award you the Attorney General Award of Excellence for your service.

 I found that out from one of my colleagues.

-Uh Martin, you're inspiring.
+Martin, you're inspiring.

-You both have the ability to not give a fuck what people think, uh, but you still have a strong moral center.
+You both have the ability to not give a fuck what people think, but you still have a strong moral center.

 Susie's cake ain't going to distract me from saying that.

-Oh wait, drop your IG for them real quick in case they want to follow you.
+Wait, drop your IG for them real quick in case they want to follow you.

-Okay, it's S-U-S-I-E underscore J XO.
+Okay, it's S-U-S-I-E underscore JXO.

 Oh, that's too difficult, man.

-We gotta make that thing simpler.
+We got to make that thing simpler.

 Damn.